shadow-light/sellingjesus.org/src/doreancon2025.md

 # Doreancon 2025

-For conference details, see the [Doreancon website](https://doreancon.org/).
+Find all the content presented at the conference here.
+For conference logistics, see the [Doreancon website](https://doreancon.org/).

 ## Sign the Sunnyvale Statement